 The Arran distillery is relatively young by scotch whisky standards.
 Building began in 1994 but had to be halted for a short time due to a pair of Golden Eagles which were nesting on a nearby hillside.
 Due to the protected status of the species, construction work had to cease until nesting season had passed but work was finally completed in 1995.
 On the day of the distilleries official opening, a pair of eagles flew over the site, as though showing their thanks for the peace and quiet.
 In honour of this moment, a pair of eagles have adorned every bottle of the Arran malt to this very day.

-In the short time the distillery has been in production it has built up a reputation for producing top quality, unique whisky.
-Their range includes the ‘Robert Burns’ malt, bottled at 40%, a 10 and 14 year old, both bottled at 46% and the peated ‘Machrie Moor’ also at 46%.
-On top of this there have been some excellent single cask releases, some wonderful wine cask finishes and some highly sought after collectors editions.
-Not to mention the release this year of their first ever 18 year old.
+In the short time the distillery has been in production it has gained a reputation for producing a good quality malt whisky.
+The core range includes 10 and 14 year olds, both bottled at 46% and a peated version named after ‘Machrie Moor’ on the islands western coast.
+There have also been some excellent single cask issues, a series of wine cask finishes and, earlier this year, the first ever 18 year old expression.

 The Scores: About the scoring system

 Smell: A little Musty at first, Almond, Marzipan, Lemon, Orange and Dark Chocolate.

 Taste: Orange and Lemon, Peach, Dark Chocolate and Cocoa.
 A little harsh at first but a little water softens it well.

 Value: Available for around £40 to £45 a bottle which is a great price in my opinion, especially for a cask strength dram that delivers a great deal of punchy flavour.